• Skip to primary navigation

 See, told you it was easy.
 Now if I could only figure out latte art.

 • Milk – I used 1% dairy in this recipe.
-You can use full fat, skim or even dairy-free.
+You can use full-fat, skim or even dairy-free.
+We love barista oat milk in homemade lattes.

 • Pumpkin Puree – I used canned.
 Homemade puree would be great as well.